ClouDesire/docusaurus/docs/index.md

   workflow (e.g. formation, consultancy)

-We supports additional product types that can't be directly published by software vendors (but assigned from platform administrators):
+We supports additional product types that can't be directly published by software vendors, but can be assigned from platform administrators:

 * [Microsoft CSP](csp-product.md)
 * [Bare VM](vm.md)